cerebral/cerebral/docs/introduction/sequences.md

 This is an **imperative** approach to managing application logic, using methods.
 In Cerebral we do not use an imperative approach, but a functional one.
 That means instead of methods we use **sequences**.
 Let us review what we want to happen before we dive into it:

-1. Set that we are loading a user
+1. Set that we are loading the posts
-2. Go grab the user
+2. Go grab the posts
-3. Add the user
+3. Add the posts
-4. Set current user
-5. Unset that we are loading a user
+4. Unset that we are loading the posts

 We can mock out this **sequence** in our main module: